-- Consistency of Scholarship with RCOB Standards and Expectations for performance.
-Fulfilling the College of Business Mission within each Discipline and Department.
-Consistency with the College of Business mission as well as the mission of each department and program.
-Consistency with the University Mission. - Meets the research productivity expectations of the Rohrer College of Business for tenure and promotion.
-Faculty seeking promotion to full professor will be expected to demonstrate a high standard of excellence and leadership in their research field. - Participates regularly in scholarly activities that are in the candidate's field(s) of teaching.
-The candidate is expected to participate in scholarly activities in each of the discipline(s) that he or she teaches.
+- Consistency of Scholarship with University and RCOB Standards and Expectations for performance and with University and College of Business missions as well as mission of each Discipline and Department. - Meets the research productivity expectations of the Rohrer College of Business and Rowan University for tenure and promotion.
+Faculty seeking promotion to full professor will be expected to demonstrate a high standard of excellence and leadership in their research field.